QinnShou/win11-oled-black-titlebar/README.md

    "AccentColor", "AccentColorInactive", "ColorPrevalence", "ColorizationColor"
 1. Download the `.reg` file of your choice from the repository.
 2. Double-click the file to apply the changes to your registry.
-3. Restart your PC to see the changes.
+3. Restart your PC to see the changes, or kill the dwm process from task manager.

 ## Important Notes
 - Modifying the registry can have unintended effects.
 Use these files at your own risk.